awsdocs/amazon-s3-userguide/doc_source/S3LensCLIExamples.md

         },
         "BucketLevel": {
            "ActivityMetrics": {
-              "IsEnabled":true//Mark this as false if you only want Free Metrics metrics.
+              "IsEnabled":true //Mark this as false if you only want Free Metrics metrics.
            },
            "PrefixLevel":{
               "StorageMetrics":{
-                 "IsEnabled":true,//Mark this as false if you only want Free Metrics metrics.
+                 "IsEnabled":true, //Mark this as false if you only want Free Metrics metrics.
                  "SelectionCriteria":{
                     "MaxDepth":5,
                     "MinStorageBytesPercentage":1.25,